Maverick Television

 Notable Maverick programmes include the health brand Embarrassing Bodies, the make-over shows 10 Years Younger and How to Look Good Naked, and the documentary series Stephen Fry: Out There and Growing Up Down's.
-Maverick is particularly well known for its multiplatform projects: developing apps, websites and YouTube channels in conjunction with its TV content.
+Maverick is particularly well known for its multi-platform projects: developing apps, websites and YouTube channels in conjunction with its TV content.

-In 2007, Maverick was bought by independent production and distribution company All3Media.
+On 21 June 2007, independent production and distribution company All3Media had brought Maverick Television for an undisclosed sum, making Maverick Television a subsidiary of the.
 Maverick has offices in Birmingham, London and Los Angeles.